AlunAlun/freeversegamedemo/README.md

 ### 2.1 Scenes

+MenuIntro.unity
+* GameObject UserID has ReceiveBrowserData component to receive web3 address from browser
+* modified to include a button to go to select character screen

 CharacterSelect.unity
 * new scene which permits the player to select a character

 LegoTutorial.unity
 * modified to include all four character 'Minifigs' at startup, which are disabled/enabled based on selected character
 * modified GameManager object to include a new ConfigStatic component (see scripts section below)

-MenuIntro.unity
-* modified to include a button to go to select character screen

 ### 2.2 Scripts